AngelsandDevsLOL/cp/README.md

 There may be duplicate files (Ex: Treehouse.java and Treehouse2.java), which represents 2 versions of code that I separately wrote to start from scratch (one of them probably won't work).

 Disclaimer: Some programs may be unfinished/doesn't work!
+Some files may be in the wrong folder (probably the CCC folder) and most problems are <= 15 points on DMOJ

 Everything is handwritten and typed.